US childcare market, mapped

 You need real-time license status.
 State childcare-licensing boards publish that, with inspection findings and corrective-action windows that move weekly.
 We refresh monthly, the right cadence for prospecting and the wrong cadence for compliance gatekeeping.

-If you Google "largest childcare chains in the US," the top results are almost always a Statista chart that ranks by 2021 revenue and an IBISWorld industry summary that puts a billion-dollar revenue band next to KinderCare and leaves the rest of the chain layer blank.
+If you Google “largest childcare chains in the US,” the top results are almost always revenue charts from 2021 and industry summaries that put a billion-dollar revenue band next to KinderCare and leave the rest of the chain layer blank.
 Both are excellent at the market-size question and unhelpful at the chain-map question.
-Trade press follow-ups usually scrape the chain rankings off corporate press releases, double-count Learning Care Group's four sub-brands as separate operators, and include Head Start grantees and state-DOT employee-childcare programs as commercial chains because the NAICS classification puts them in the same bucket.
+Trade press follow-ups usually scrape chain rankings off corporate press releases, double-count Learning Care Group's four sub-brands as separate operators, and include Head Start grantees and state-DOT employee-childcare programs as commercial chains.

 The revenue lens flatters the public-ish operators.
 KinderCare reports nine-figure revenue, Bright Horizons reports billions thanks to employer-sponsored contracts, and the field looks consolidated.
 The center-count lens does not flatter anyone.
 By US centers, the 10 largest chains run 5,748 of roughly 95,000 licensed centers, about 6 percent of the market.
-KinderCare plus Learning Care Group, the two largest pure-play operators, combine for about 2.5 percent of the center universe.
-The other 90 percent or so is somebody else's parent waitlist.
+KinderCare plus Learning Care Group combine for roughly 2.5 percent of the center universe.
+The other 90-plus percent is somebody else's parent waitlist.

 The second problem is that enterprise B2B databases roll up by parent and lose the buyer.
-They show "Learning Care Group" as one customer at the Novi, Michigan HQ and the 914 sub-brand centers collapse into a single row.
+They show “Learning Care Group” as one customer at the Novi, Michigan HQ and the 914 sub-brand centers collapse into a single row.
 The actual buyer for most childcare vendor categories is a center director, a regional ops manager, or an independent owner-operator who never reports up to corporate procurement.
-Statista sees the revenue but not the procurement seat.
+The revenue charts see the top-line but not the procurement seat.
 Generalist databases see the parent but not the director.
 The center-level view sees both.

 This is the gap Orbital sits in.
 We map the universe of US small and mid-market businesses, classify each location into its market, resolve sub-brands to parent, find the director or owner for that location, and ship a verified contact before the conversation starts.
-That works for childcare the same way it works for HVAC, vet, and dental.
 What is specific to childcare is the layer on top: chain affiliation, private-equity sponsor, format (center vs family-home), and the per-state license number when the operator publishes it.
-We are the center-count complement to the published market-size reports, not a replacement for them.
-Both views belong in your stack.
-NAEYC sets the accreditation and policy lens; Child Care Aware of America aggregates the state license tallies; this is the chain and director lens.

 Questions

-Before you ask sales about childcare chain data.
+Before you ask sales about the childcare chain dataset.

 How many childcare providers are there in the US?

-Roughly 220,000 licensed US childcare providers as of 2025, split into about 95,000 licensed centers and 125,000 licensed family-childcare homes.
-The combined figure comes from NAEYC and Child Care Aware of America state-by-state license tallies.
-The 95,000-center figure is the relevant denominator for B2B chain analysis; family-childcare homes are typically a single-room operator licensed out of a residence.
+As of 2025, US childcare licensing rolls cover roughly 95,000 licensed centers and 125,000 licensed family-childcare homes.
+The combined total is the figure at the top of this page.
+For B2B chain analysis, the 95,000-center number is the relevant denominator; family-childcare homes are typically a single-room operator licensed out of a residence.

-Child Care Aware of America publishes the national universe count by aggregating state license rolls.
+Orbital's data team builds the universe count by reconciling state license rolls into a single national map.
 That is the right number for market size.
-This list ranks the chain layer on top, using Orbital's location-by-location map of the Early Childhood Education market.
-The two views answer different questions.
-Child Care Aware tells you how many centers exist.
-This tells you which operators run them, which centers belong to a PE-backed rollup, and which 90 percent are independent owners with a procurement seat.
+This page adds the chain layer on top, using a location-by-location view of the Early Childhood Education market.
+The universe count tells you how many centers exist.
+This page tells you which operators run them, which centers belong to a PE-backed rollup, and which 90 percent are independent owners with a procurement seat.

 Who is the largest childcare chain in the US by center count?